A ledger, not a game.

 Why it's different

 Most logging apps try to keep you hooked with streaks, badges and a feed.
 Notch has none of that.
-My thinking was simple.
-A serious lifter already knows if they showed up.
-What they want is proof they're improving.
+A serious lifter already knows whether they showed up — what they're missing is proof they're improving.
 So the app skips the dopamine and just does the maths.

 Who it's for